guilhermepo2/blog/_posts/2018-01-05-simple-ci-for-cpp.markdown

 4. Creating the Build Files
 5. Building the Project
 6. Executing the point test

+**obs:** it is common to execute the unit tests on the build routine, it is common to not do it.
+Your project, your resources, your decision.

 *.yml* files are determined by 2-space indentation, so be careful when writing your own.